Askable Notes & Playback

 How might we...

-Enable facilitators and observers to collaborate during the call to capture key moments of the interview and easily view these interviews afterward?
+Enable facilitators and observers to collaborate during interviews and easily review those sessions afterward?

 Release Planning